 Although genital herpes and oral herpes are usually caused by different strains of the herpes virus, HSV-2 and HSV-1 respectively, it is possible for either virus to infect either site.
 Therefore, it is possible to transmit herpes during oral sex, and the virus can spread from either partner.
 Herpes is contagious even when symptoms are not present.
 Even though prophylactic medications

-, can reduce the likelihood of both outbreaks and transmitting the herpes virus to your partner, they can not eliminate the risk entirely.
+, such as Zovirax (acyclovir), can reduce the likelihood of both outbreaks and transmitting the herpes virus to your partner, they can not eliminate the risk entirely.
 Although they should greatly reduce the risk of herpes transmission, condoms

 are also not completely effective in preventing transmission of herpes during oral sex, since the virus can spread from skin to skin.